Robot Framework for Mobile Test Automation

 Key Features of Appium

-- No recompilation or modification of app to be tested is required
+- No requirement of recompilation or modification of app to be tested

-- Tests can be written in any language using any framework
+- Easy-to-write tests across any language using any framework

 - Standard automation specification and API

-To use appium library with robot framework for mobile app test automation requires installation of the following on the system:
+To use Appium library with Robot framework for mobile application test automation requires installation of the following on the system:

 - Node js